tdalmia/guide-pupper/README.md

 We presented Guide Pupper as our final project for Stanford's CS 123: A Hands-On Introduction to Building AI-Enabled Robots.
 We thank the course staff for all of the materials and guidance!

 -- Group 2: Tushar Dalmia, Alex Gu, Neha Vinjapuri, Renee Duarte White, Cecelia Wu, Kevin Zhu

+## Dependencies & Instructions

+Our main code for the project can be found in guide_pupper.py.

+To run our code, you can use the following steps:
+* SSH into Pupper.
+* Install pygame, sounddevice, and openai-whisper via pip.
+* Download Foxglove to your desktop and connect to Pupper.
+* Pair a microphone and transmitter to Pupper.
+* Add an OpenAI Whisper API key into guide_pupper.py line 43.
+* Run the run.sh file.
+* Run the guide_pupper.py file.

+Upon executing the run.sh file, you should see an image of what Pupper sees in Foxglove.
+Pupper's motors should also be in their default position with some resistance, ready to walk.

+Upon running the guide_pupper.py file, Pupper will begin to walk straight until detecting an obstacle, from which it will reroute.
+You can speak into the microphone when the terminal logs show "Recording audio...".